BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 ### Advancement
 Shows the notification using an achievement popup.
+!!! danger inline end
-Unfortunately, Minecraft will play the default advancement sound here.
+    Minecraft will always play the default advancement sound for this NotifyIO type.
+    It's not possible to stop this sound from playing.
+    ??? warning "Workarounds"
-It's not possible to stop this sound from playing—if you want to get rid of it, you would have to override / remove that sound from your server's resource pack.
+        To stop this behaviour, you would have to override / remove that sound from your server's resource pack.
         You can still add your own additional sound as usual though.
         It will then be played together with the default advancement sound.

 ??? info "Preview"
     ![advancement image](../../../_media/content/Documentation/Notifications/advancement.png)